-Did you encounter “Your PC will automatically restart in one minute” Error while working on Windows 10?
-If yes, then you must be wondering how to resolve this bug as this forced reboot computer repetitively.
+Did you encounter an error “Your PC will automatically restart in one minute” while working on Windows 10?
+If yes, then you must be wondering how to resolve this bug as this forces your device to reboot repetitively.
 Well, in this guide, we discuss the probable reasons causing this issue along with seven working solutions.

 How to Fix Automatic Restart of PC in one Minute Error